-Netmain_srvr collects information about the number of diskless nodes assigned to any partner.
+The netmain srvr collects information about the number of diskless nodes assigned to any partner.
 The netmain interactive tool formats the performance data so that you can identify nodes providing more than their share of resources to diskless nodes in the network.
-For a detailed description of netmain_srvr and netmain, see Appendix A.
+For a detailed description of netmain srvr and netmain, see Appendix A.

 Sometimes the partner node is referred to as the paging partner because it performs the paging services for the diskless node.
 The diskless node copies information (operating system, global data, etc.) in 1024-byte pages from its partner as needed.
-You can use the netsvc command limit the size of the partner's paging pool available to the diskless node (or any node) using Procedure 3-1, Task 5, described previously.